avalyn-protocol/avalyn/README.md

 * Run Avalyn with `avalynd --detach`

-### Building portable statically linked binaries

-By default, in either dynamically or statically linked builds, binaries target the specific host processor on which the build happens and are not portable to other processors.
-Portable binaries can be built using the following targets:

-* ```make release-static-linux-x86_64``` builds binaries on Linux on x86_64 portable across POSIX systems on x86_64 processors
-* ```make release-static-linux-i686``` builds binaries on Linux on x86_64 or i686 portable across POSIX systems on i686 processors
-* ```make release-static-linux-armv8``` builds binaries on Linux portable across POSIX systems on armv8 processors
-* ```make release-static-linux-armv7``` builds binaries on Linux portable across POSIX systems on armv7 processors
-* ```make release-static-linux-armv6``` builds binaries on Linux portable across POSIX systems on armv6 processors
-* ```make release-static-win64``` builds binaries on 64-bit Windows portable across 64-bit Windows systems
-* ```make release-static-win32``` builds binaries on 64-bit or 32-bit Windows portable across 32-bit Windows systems

-The required packages are the names for each toolchain on apt.
-Depending on your distro, they may have different names.
-The `depends` system has been tested on Ubuntu 18.04 and 20.04.

 ### Blockchain-based

 Certain blockchain "features" can be considered "bugs" if misused correctly.
 Consequently, please consider the following: